 - Ensure that straps, buckles, and zippers are clean and in good working order.

 - Tug on straps to ensure they are well attached with no sign of wear.

 - Dry your device in open air and avoid direct heat sources.

 - Store it in a dry, well-ventilated, easily accessible place.

 - Do not dry clean.
 Use mild soap and running water to clean.

-Never underestimate the protection a flotation device can afford you.
+Never underestimate how much protection a flotation device can give you.
 It is called lifesaving equipment for a reason.